Celebrating our team on International Nurses Day

 From Sharon:

 “When we think about nurses, it is usually their care, compassion and kindness that come to mind first.
 But there is far more to nursing than these ‘soft’ skills.
-Behind these values are highly competent medical professionals who possess a wide range of other attributes, ranging from clinical skills to advanced practice.
+Behind these values are highly competent health professionals who possess a wide range of other attributes, ranging from clinical skills to advanced practice.
 Nurses are also communicators and leaders, with the ability to effect real change and advocate for patients.

 I am proud of the diverse team of nurses we have here at Chestnut Tree House.
 Our people come from adult, learning disability and paediatric backgrounds and all of them bring different, valuable skills to the team.
-This year, two members of the Chestnut team finished their nursing associate training, and our next stage of workforce development is developing non-medical prescribers and introducing advanced care practitioners to the team.

 Developing and training our nursing team